Droxyne/Vita3K-Android/README.md

 ## License

 Vita3K is licensed under the **GPLv2** license.
-This is largely dictated by external dependencies, most notably Unicorn.
+This is largely dictated by external dependencies, most notably Unicorn

 ## Downloads
 * Windows